 If you’re like us, you’re probably tired of the commercialism of Christmas.
-Yes, it’s fine and fun for the kids and we all love getting together with our families.
-But Christmas shopping and gift giving between spouses has gotten beyond tedious.
+Yes, it’s fine and fun for the kids, and we all love getting together with our families.
+But Christmas shopping and gift-giving between spouses has gotten beyond tedious.

-Both my spouse and I have everything we need, and more than enough of what we want.
-Christmas shopping turns challenging into just walking around trying to find something that we neither need and barely want and at best find interesting.
-And all that does is turn into a drain on the pocketbook for more ‘stuff’.
+Both my spouse and I have everything we need and more than enough of what we want.
+Christmas shopping turns challenging into just walking around trying to find something that we neither need and barely want and, at best, find interesting.
+And all that does is turn into a drain on the pocketbook for more ‘stuff.

-So this year we’ve taken the $150 Christmas challenge.
-And I’m challenging you to do the same with your spouse, and put the rest of your money back into your wallet.
+So this year, we’ve taken the $150 Christmas challenge.
+And I’m challenging you to do the same with your spouse and put the rest of your money back into your wallet.

-Here’s the rules of engagement:
+Here are the rules of engagement:

-- maximum $150 including taxes.
+- Maximum $150 including taxes.

 - All gifts must fit into a Christmas stocking

-- no wandering the malls looking for filler, you need to know what you want ahead of time.
+- No wandering the malls looking for filler, you need to know what you want ahead of time.

 Let me get you started with some great gift ideas that’ll fit the bill: